 Let us see how a phenomenon that has developed in China over the past generation more fully than elsewhere, one that we Westerners call totalitarian, now threatens us.

-“Totalitarian,” to Westerners, describes a ruler’s attempt to exert control over someone’s rightful autonomy, regardless of the power grab’s success, because we assume that we have rights that natural law forbids be taken from us.
+Totalitarian, to Westerners, describes a rulers attempt to exert control over someones rightful autonomy, regardless of the power grabs success, because we assume that we have rights that natural law forbids be taken from us.
 Property may be the most obvious of these.
 Your life, liberty, and pursuit of happiness are also naturally, inalienably your own.
-Mussolini first used the term totalitarismo in reference to his boast of “everything within the state, nothing outside the state, nothing against the state,” even though his regime’s aims were hardly as ambitious as the goals of those who have sought to remake humanity—such as the perpetrators of the French Revolution and those inspired by Marxism–Leninism.
+Mussolini first used the term totalitarismo in reference to his boast of everything within the state, nothing outside the state, nothing against the state, even though his regimes aims were hardly as ambitious as the goals of those who have sought to remake humanitysuch as the perpetrators of the French Revolution and those inspired by MarxismLeninism.
 We Westerners believe that any uninvited attempt to control what is ours is inherently unlawful and illegitimate.

 In China, however, law has coexisted very well with all manner and degree of despotism and social control.
-So long as there remains stability and regularity in people’s lives, the waxing and waning of China’s bedrock despotism has not affected its legitimacy.
-But unquestioning acceptance of despotism has made China a fertile petri dish for the growth of the latest virus: a computer-enforced “social-credit” system of societal control.
+So long as there remains stability and regularity in peoples lives, the waxing and waning of Chinas bedrock despotism has not affected its legitimacy.
+But unquestioning acceptance of despotism has made China a fertile petri dish for the growth of the latest virus: a computer-enforced social-credit system of societal control.

 Always and everywhere, rulers seem to be in search of rationalizations and means of increasing their power over the ruled.
 They call upon religion or patriotism, invent or adopt pseudoscientific creeds, foster hopes, fears, and panics, and of course use any and all technological advances in service of their quest.

-The unprecedented opportunity for social control offered by advances in computer technology, and the Chinese government’s successful use of it for that purpose, combined with the Chinese people’s matter-of-fact acquiescence, has led—misled, I believe—Western leaders to imagine that something like a “social-credit” system is transferable to the West.
+The unprecedented opportunity for social control offered by advances in computer technology, and the Chinese governments successful use of it for that purpose, combined with the Chinese peoples matter-of-fact acquiescence, has ledmisled, I believeWestern leaders to imagine that something like a social-credit system is transferable to the West.

 Few thoughtful people ever imagined that computer technology would be anything but a mortal peril for human liberty and a boon for the power-hungry.
-That is why, pretty much everywhere, enthusiasm for modern data-processing’s promises of efficiency, personal connectivity, and the widespread flow of information were accompanied by at least some worry about how easily this tool could become the key to a totalitarianism more rigorous than had ever been imagined.
+That is why, pretty much everywhere, enthusiasm for modern data-processings promises of efficiency, personal connectivity, and the widespread flow of information were accompanied by at least some worry about how easily this tool could become the key to a totalitarianism more rigorous than had ever been imagined.

-Everywhere, that is, except in China, because the Chinese people’s historical and habitual acceptance of despotic authority obviates questions concerning the legitimacy of using “big data,” or anything else, to serve government power.
-Such use involves the coordination of state and corporate activities to rate the actions and thoughts of individuals relative to authoritative priorities, then to reward and punish these individuals based on their behavior—by making certain ratings a condition for travel, for instance.
+Everywhere, that is, except in China, because the Chinese peoples historical and habitual acceptance of despotic authority obviates questions concerning the legitimacy of using big data, or anything else, to serve government power.
+Such use involves the coordination of state and corporate activities to rate the actions and thoughts of individuals relative to authoritative priorities, then to reward and punish these individuals based on their behaviorby making certain ratings a condition for travel, for instance.
 Not incidentally, in China the use of computer-aided surveillance for enforcing laws and social norms has coincided with a decrease in its historically high level of social cohesion.

 Social credit

-Nothing could be more Chinese than lists containing criteria of personal behavior, and even of opinion—by which rulers may manage individuals by directing, judging, rewarding, and punishing them.
+Nothing could be more Chinese than lists containing criteria of personal behavior, and even of opinionby which rulers may manage individuals by directing, judging, rewarding, and punishing them.
 But even in China there is no single integrated system for rating financial, political, or moral behavior, in part because the standards being enforced vary from place to place, and with the changing concerns of officials.

 Regardless of the above, the very existence of the databases, their acceptance, and the fact that they may be used for all manner of enforcement have enabled Chinese officials to bring the full weight of government and society to bear on any matters important to them.
-Using data management to cut and shape the flow of information, mobilizing support with rewards while punishing dissent, has made today’s Chinese leadership more unchallengeable than the emperors of old ever were.
+Using data management to cut and shape the flow of information, mobilizing support with rewards while punishing dissent, has made todays Chinese leadership more unchallengeable than the emperors of old ever were.

-Keep foremost in mind that these new tools only confirm Chinese rule’s main, distinctive, despotic characteristic: in China, ruling does not involve the least bit of persuasion.
+Keep foremost in mind that these new tools only confirm Chinese rules main, distinctive, despotic characteristic: in China, ruling does not involve the least bit of persuasion.
 The ruler does not convince the ruled of anything, and he does not try.
 The ruler rules exclusively by command and coercion.
 No wonder Westerners, who must convince the ruled to agree, or suffer dissent, envy the Chinese and yearn to imitate them.

 But Westerners fascinated with social credit in China neglect the radical difference between what it means there and what it would mean here.
 The lingering presence of the Confucian tradition suggests that the criteria for rating people must have much to do with how things have been done and continue to be done, and that any system must be administered in a stable, sustainable manner.
 The stricter the demands, the less tolerant of change.
 Our looming Western tyranny is quite the opposite.
-Not only for logistical reasons is it impossible to imagine a Chinese social-credit system forcing people to deny the difference between men and women, or even to utter the words “father, mother, son, daughter.”
-Besides, China’s regime has no interest in such things, unlike the gender-obsessed commissars found throughout Western governments and academia.
+Not only for logistical reasons is it impossible to imagine a Chinese social-credit system forcing people to deny the difference between men and women, or even to utter the words father, mother, son, daughter.
+Besides, Chinas regime has no interest in such things, unlike the gender-obsessed commissars found throughout Western governments and academia.

 Information management & the model

 Indeed, it seems that contemporary Western regimes, ours in America especially, are interested in little else besides frivolous questions of identity and how such questions may be used to control the population.
-Western businessmen, political leaders, and government bureaucrats have always looked enviously at the Chinese population’s docility.
-Willful and ignorant, the Western elites see China with their own agendas foremost in mind and see no reason why something that works in China should not work in America—especially if they, the allegedly enlightened elite, want it to.
+Western businessmen, political leaders, and government bureaucrats have always looked enviously at the Chinese populations docility.
+Willful and ignorant, the Western elites see China with their own agendas foremost in mind and see no reason why something that works in China should not work in Americaespecially if they, the allegedly enlightened elite, want it to.

-In fairness, we must note that China’s complex foreignness lends itself to misinterpretation.
-The original Western Sinologist, Matteo Ricci (1552–1610), came to understand China’s Confucian subtleties only after a lifetime of study.
-Today’s Chinese government has overlain those principles with pure will, right down to the words themselves.
+In fairness, we must note that Chinas complex foreignness lends itself to misinterpretation.
+The original Western Sinologist, Matteo Ricci (15521610), came to understand Chinas Confucian subtleties only after a lifetime of study.
+Todays Chinese government has overlain those principles with pure will, right down to the words themselves.
 The radical simplification of contemporary Chinese orthography has made it almost impossible even for Chinese to read Confucius in the original.

 Still, the main reason why Western leaders misunderstand China is that they have never learned or appreciated their own civilization.
-Our overlords ask: Why is it that Westerners, Americans above all, won’t simply do what they are told?
+Our overlords ask: Why is it that Westerners, Americans above all, wont simply do what they are told?
 Why do we insist on coming to our own conclusions about right and wrong, better and worse?
 Why do we noisily demand informed consent?

-What contemporary Western leaders miss is what the Book of Genesis revealed, and Greek philosophy clarified: that the world is made according to, in the words of the Declaration of Independence, the “laws of Nature and of Nature’s God,” and that all humans are equally creatures of the same God, equally subject to those laws; that understanding and living by these laws is every human being’s equal right and duty; and hence that, rightly to rule one another, we humans must convince one another.
+What contemporary Western leaders miss is what the Book of Genesis revealed, and Greek philosophy clarified: that the world is made according to, in the words of the Declaration of Independence, the laws of Nature and of Natures God, and that all humans are equally creatures of the same God, equally subject to those laws; that understanding and living by these laws is every human beings equal right and duty; and hence that, rightly to rule one another, we humans must convince one another.
 In other words: acting properly depends neither on tradition nor on power, but on right and wrong, better and worse, objectively true.

 Although even the wokest of the corporate leaders and government officials who run America do not openly deny this foundational civilizational pillar, and thereby affirm the duty of ordinary people to obey rulers blindly, the emergence of the technical means by which to restrict and manage the information available to the general population has spurred many among them to try working around that pillar.
 They seek to obviate informed consent, by more or less forcefully managing the flow of information.

-For many of our rulers, this does not pose problems of principle because, having thoughtlessly internalized the notion that truth and error, right and wrong, are relative (or as Marxists put it, “superstructural”) to the realities of interest, they effectively believe that power makes its own right.
-In practice, they agree with Plato’s Thrasymachus, who maintained that right is everywhere the interest of the stronger, and with China’s rulers as well.
+For many of our rulers, this does not pose problems of principle because, having thoughtlessly internalized the notion that truth and error, right and wrong, are relative (or as Marxists put it, superstructural) to the realities of interest, they effectively believe that power makes its own right.
+In practice, they agree with Platos Thrasymachus, who maintained that right is everywhere the interest of the stronger, and with Chinas rulers as well.

-Networked computers make it possible to spread favored versions of events—“our truth,” rather than the truth—and to discourage, if not punish, the circulation of disfavored versions of events, which nothing prevents us from calling “inaccurate,” “problematic,” or “disinformational.”
-Those who control our information are careful not to label material that they thus stigmatize as “false,” lest someone defend it as factually true.
+Networked computers make it possible to spread favored versions of eventsour truth, rather than the truthand to discourage, if not punish, the circulation of disfavored versions of events, which nothing prevents us from calling inaccurate, problematic, or disinformational.
+Those who control our information are careful not to label material that they thus stigmatize as false, lest someone defend it as factually true.
 Reference to objective reality is dangerous, and it is far better to stick to trials of power.

 Consider just one example of the elite ability to control the flow of information under the guise of protecting the population.
-Speaking about efforts to discredit, restrict, and shut out of circulation non-favored ideas about the covid-19 epidemic, the Surgeon General of the United States said, “we expect more from our technology companies. . . .
-We’re asking them to monitor misinformation . . . to consistently take action against misinformation super-spreaders on their platforms.”
-The current White House press secretary, Jen Psaki, seconded that: the Biden administration had, she said, “increased disinformation research and tracking.”
-It was “flagging problematic posts for Facebook that spread disinformation.”
-She did not quite say that it was “ordering” Facebook to act upon its judgment about what is information and what is disinformation and what the difference might be.
-But she added, “We’re working with doctors and medical professionals . . . to connect medical experts . . . who are popular with their audiences with . . . accurate information and boost trusted content.
-So we’re helping get trusted content out there.”
+Speaking about efforts to discredit, restrict, and shut out of circulation non-favored ideas about the covid-19 epidemic, the Surgeon General of the United States said, we expect more from our technology companies. . . .
+Were asking them to monitor misinformation . . . to consistently take action against misinformation super-spreaders on their platforms.
+The current White House press secretary, Jen Psaki, seconded that: the Biden administration had, she said, increased disinformation research and tracking.
+It was flagging problematic posts for Facebook that spread disinformation.
+She did not quite say that it was ordering Facebook to act upon its judgment about what is information and what is disinformation and what the difference might be.
+But she added, Were working with doctors and medical professionals . . . to connect medical experts . . . who are popular with their audiences with . . . accurate information and boost trusted content.
+So were helping get trusted content out there.

 In short, the current presidential administration wants companies such as Facebook to do more censoring of thoughts that do not fit its agenda than those companies are already doing.
-The force of that censorship comes mostly from the consensus that exists within the ruling class that thoughts that do not flow from itself, that do not reflect its agendas, should be effectively banished so that the public will know only “trusted content.”
+The force of that censorship comes mostly from the consensus that exists within the ruling class that thoughts that do not flow from itself, that do not reflect its agendas, should be effectively banished so that the public will know only trusted content.
 But trusted by whom?
-Computers do not create the ruling class’s unanimity of interest and hence of opinion.
+Computers do not create the ruling classs unanimity of interest and hence of opinion.
 They are neither more nor less than a means of imposing that unanimity on a general population whose recalcitrance the rulers must fear.

-They must fear it because, although the substance of what they demand is often not as harsh as what Chinese rulers demand of their subjects, Americans are not civilizationally conditioned to accept demands as part of the world’s natural order, as Chinese subjects are.
+They must fear it because, although the substance of what they demand is often not as harsh as what Chinese rulers demand of their subjects, Americans are not civilizationally conditioned to accept demands as part of the worlds natural order, as Chinese subjects are.
 Take the imposition of internal passports as a condition of employment, travel, and so on.
 The Chinese do not need to cite public health or any other excuse to enforce such a stricture.
 But no excuse may convince many Americans to accept them, especially since those who tout them do so on a transparently partisan basis.
 But our oligarchs bolster and impose their demands with such force and reach as to create what might appear to be a new model of civilization, one dangerously ignorant of the traditions that have allowed Western civilization, and America especially, to flourish throughout history.

 Revolutionary civilization is impossible

 In the twenty-first century, an oligarchy has replaced the American republic.
-The people’s elected representatives had previously ruled by persuading each other and their voters.
+The peoples elected representatives had previously ruled by persuading each other and their voters.
 But the distinction between public office and private power has given way to the criterion of proximity to a community of powerful individuals and institutions.
 In a republic, power derives its legitimacy from the voters.
-In oligarchies like our current model, power is exercised by persons who control the country’s institutions.
-They don’t think of themselves as citizens, but as “stakeholders.”
-Their legitimacy derives from each other’s support.
+In oligarchies like our current model, power is exercised by persons who control the countrys institutions.
+They dont think of themselves as citizens, but as stakeholders.
+Their legitimacy derives from each others support.
 How did stakeholders replace citizens?
 Who are these stakeholders, and by what right do they rule?

-As government grew in size and power, it drew unto itself the practical allegiance of the country’s most powerful private persons.
-Even without formal legal provisions such as that of Italy’s 1926 National Council of Corporations (Italian fascism’s defining feature) or the U.S. National Industrial Recovery Act of 1933 (partially invalidated by the courts), prolonged association between regulators and regulated, between administrators and administered, soon erased distinctions between them.
+As government grew in size and power, it drew unto itself the practical allegiance of the countrys most powerful private persons.
+Even without formal legal provisions such as that of Italys 1926 National Council of Corporations (Italian fascisms defining feature) or the U.S. National Industrial Recovery Act of 1933 (partially invalidated by the courts), prolonged association between regulators and regulated, between administrators and administered, soon erased distinctions between them.
 Seamlessly, the same people changed from one role to the other.
-Not being wholly responsible to government or to private business, they ended up as the effective owners of the “stakes” they have in the system.
+Not being wholly responsible to government or to private business, they ended up as the effective owners of the stakes they have in the system.

-Agreements within “public–private partnerships” also differ in nature from ones made among elected representatives.
-The latter, as James Madison argued, draw out the “deliberate sense” of the people by adjusting their interests politically.
+Agreements within publicprivate partnerships also differ in nature from ones made among elected representatives.
+The latter, as James Madison argued, draw out the deliberate sense of the people by adjusting their interests politically.
 But regulatory decisions, indeed administrative decisions by their very nature, are made on the real or pretend basis of expertise.
 But who judges expertise, if not the ones who pretend to have it?
-And if these experts also dispense the money that gives access to credentials, then there occurs the situation about which President Dwight Eisenhower warned us: “public policy could itself become the captive of a scientific-technological elite” because a “government contract becomes virtually a substitute for intellectual curiosity.”
+And if these experts also dispense the money that gives access to credentials, then there occurs the situation about which President Dwight Eisenhower warned us: public policy could itself become the captive of a scientific-technological elite because a government contract becomes virtually a substitute for intellectual curiosity.

-And as Ike warned, the process did proceed through the “power of money” via federal “project allocations.”
+And as Ike warned, the process did proceed through the power of money via federal project allocations.
 Beginning in the 1960s, Congress lavishly funded multiple mandates to rid America of poverty, ignorance, racial discrimination, and much more.
 Each of these in turn mandated a bureaucracy to dispense the money.
 These in turn created classes of people who lived by these moneys and, along with the bureaucrats, took ownership, thereby becoming stakeholders of the programs.

 Oligarchy is the replacement of representative government by the melding of public and private power with the administrative state.
-Throughout history, most oligarchies have united around the stakeholders’ primary common interest in orderly rent-seeking.
+Throughout history, most oligarchies have united around the stakeholders primary common interest in orderly rent-seeking.
 Typically, oligarchies have nothing to do with ideas of right and wrong, never mind with ideology.
 And if they form out of a political party, that party is all about oligarchy itself.

 But ours is not a typical oligarchy.
 The sense of superiority to the rest of America had been the animating force behind the Progressive movement around the turn of the twentieth century.
 From their embryo, the disparate parts of the American administrative state/oligarchy shared this sense.
 Beginning in the 1960s, however, the will to hurt and to demean the rest of the population grew among these stakeholders, to the point that today, this vengeful approach overshadows and endangers their very power.

 This happened because the tasks that these public/private institutions were empowered to fulfill always had something hostile, vindictive about them.
 Rid America of poverty?
 Can we do that without blaming our least favorite people for its existence?
 What about ridding America of racial discrimination?
 Clearly, our least favorite people are responsible for it and must be made more than a little uncomfortable.
-And if that takes raising the level of racial animus, it’s for a good cause.
+And if that takes raising the level of racial animus, its for a good cause.
 As the power of stakeholders grew, other kinds of modern progressives lent support and demanded coequal attention to their grievances against the rest of the American people.
-That is why America’s ruling oligarchy is a coalition based on little but grievances, which the several sets of stakeholders usually do not even share.
+That is why Americas ruling oligarchy is a coalition based on little but grievances, which the several sets of stakeholders usually do not even share.
 These are bitter, often screaming, grievances, many of which have long since morphed into sheer hate.
-The oligarchy’s opponents are, in the telling of American elites, responsible for everything from the black murder rate to the frying of the planet.
+The oligarchys opponents are, in the telling of American elites, responsible for everything from the black murder rate to the frying of the planet.

-America’s oligarchy is made up of diverse elements that have little in common other than an indifference to or loathing of Western civilization in general and of the American republic in particular.
-Since members of the oligarchy support each other’s claims—over which they have no control—by the iron law of political necessity, there is no logical end to those claims.
-That is yet another reason why our oligarchy’s modus operandi relies so heavily on cutting off at the source any and all circulation of facts and arguments that would cause any set of stakeholders publicly to argue its case—an argument they might lose and that would surely upset other members of the coalition.
-This is why Google’s and Facebook’s censorship is essential to the oligarchy’s continued power.
+Americas oligarchy is made up of diverse elements that have little in common other than an indifference to or loathing of Western civilization in general and of the American republic in particular.
+Since members of the oligarchy support each others claimsover which they have no controlby the iron law of political necessity, there is no logical end to those claims.
+That is yet another reason why our oligarchys modus operandi relies so heavily on cutting off at the source any and all circulation of facts and arguments that would cause any set of stakeholders publicly to argue its casean argument they might lose and that would surely upset other members of the coalition.
+This is why Googles and Facebooks censorship is essential to the oligarchys continued power.

-Our oligarchy no longer even pretends that the commands it issues about what may or may not be discussed, what is “trustworthy” versus “misleading,” derive from anything other than what its members—very much including the government—demand here and now.
+Our oligarchy no longer even pretends that the commands it issues about what may or may not be discussed, what is trustworthy versus misleading, derive from anything other than what its membersvery much including the governmentdemand here and now.

 Forcefully restricting and managing the information available to the general population empowers and institutionalizes the division between rulers and ruled, and does so in a partisan, even tribal way.
-In America this practice is revolutionary because it so explicitly destroys the theory and practice of equality that had been the American republic’s defining characteristic, and because it does so on behalf of a part of the population.
+In America this practice is revolutionary because it so explicitly destroys the theory and practice of equality that had been the American republics defining characteristic, and because it does so on behalf of a part of the population.
 Google, Facebook, and Twitter, among many others, not only restrict what disfavored people may tell each other.
-They also limit certain segments of the population’s ability to learn from history and the great store of Western knowledge.
+They also limit certain segments of the populations ability to learn from history and the great store of Western knowledge.
 They have arrogated to themselves the power to decide who is allowed to appear on the national stage by retaining the ability to wipe out whole accounts, as if their holders never existed.
 Moreover, they prevent the disfavored ones from using their platforms to complain.
 They do all this on behalf of the bureaucratic elite that runs most government in America, and whose officials adjudicate disputes.

-Clearly the American oligarchy manages information differently, and for a radically different purpose, from China’s tyrannical state.
-Whereas Chinese rulers demand and get obedience on behalf of a millennialist mono-ethnic (or at least they so pretend), nonpartisan country (the title Communist having lost practical significance), America’s rulers demand it on behalf of allegedly aggrieved persons who never cease to stress their own difference from the ruled.
+Clearly the American oligarchy manages information differently, and for a radically different purpose, from Chinas tyrannical state.
+Whereas Chinese rulers demand and get obedience on behalf of a millennialist mono-ethnic (or at least they so pretend), nonpartisan country (the title Communist having lost practical significance), Americas rulers demand it on behalf of allegedly aggrieved persons who never cease to stress their own difference from the ruled.
 The truly powerless Americans are, rather than objects of compassion, merely contemptuous in the eyes of the elite.
 That same contempt applies to the country as a whole and the Western civilization that has nourished it.
-Because the substance of the oligarchy’s demands changes at will and convenience, compromising with them is impossible.
+Because the substance of the oligarchys demands changes at will and convenience, compromising with them is impossible.
 So is obtaining peace by surrender.
 One may search history without finding examples of tribal rule-by-aggravation lasting very long.

 After the crisis, what?

 Ever-intensifying tribal identity, tribal hostility, and tribal warfare usually result in war.
-But whether by civil war, or by some sort of reformist Thermidorean, Napoleonic, or Khruschevian regime—or goodness knows what—our collective madness will someday end.
+But whether by civil war, or by some sort of reformist Thermidorean, Napoleonic, or Khruschevian regimeor goodness knows whatour collective madness will someday end.
 This by no means counsels complacency towards how this madness may affect the kinds of lives of which Americans may be capable in the future.

-What is now America’s ruling culture has been gestating and marking Americans for more than a half century.
+What is now Americas ruling culture has been gestating and marking Americans for more than a half century.
 The effects are all too obvious, and in some senses are worse than what the Soviets inflicted on the Russian people.
-Our society’s tone-setters have devalued marriage, and families now raise children in a way that is arguably more violent than the Soviets did in their most virulent phase.
+Our societys tone-setters have devalued marriage, and families now raise children in a way that is arguably more violent than the Soviets did in their most virulent phase.
 The Soviets never descended to devaluing academic excellence, especially in math and science.

 Sure as we may be that the woke regime will eventually collapse, we can be just as sure that it will leave behind millions of people who share its culture, unable and unwilling to live in one they regard as alien.
 We cannot know how many Americans have joined that culture.
 Even their very presence among us will tend to suck, pull, push, and prod the rest of us into a lifestyle far nastier than anything in ancient or even modern China.